-Dazzling Pattern ♦ (visual, mind-affecting) The fractal flickers between multiple patterns and flares bright, catching one enemy's full attention.
-Targets one creature in 15 foot emanation, which must make a DC 17 basic Fortitude save against 1d8 mental damage.
+Dazzling Pattern ♦ (mental, visual) The fractal flickers between multiple patterns and flares bright, catching one enemy's full attention.
+It targets one creature in a 15 foot emanation, which must make a DC 17 basic Will save against 1d8 mental damage.
 On a critical failure, the target is confused until the end of its next turn.
-Hypnotic Pattern ♦ (visual, mind-affecting) The fractal forms itself into a seemingly infinite shape, drawing the targets attention and capturing its mind.
+Hypnotic Pattern ❖ (mental, visual) The fractal forms itself into a seemingly infinite shape, drawing the target's attention and capturing its mind.
 If it fails a DC 19 Will save, it will (fractal's choice) either be immobilized until the end of its next turn, or it will move up to 15 feet as the killer fractal wishes.
 This is forced movement.
-Ranged → (range increment 30 feet) rainbow ray+6, Damage 1d6+3 fire and target must make a DC 17 Fortitude save or be dazzled for 1d4 turns.
+Ranged ◆ (range increment 30 feet) rainbow ray+6, Damage 1d6+3 fire and target must make a DC 17 Fortitude save or be dazzled for 1d4 turns.
 These attacks overload visual processing, so they affect robots, even mindless ones, if they have visual sensors - which most do.
 KNIGHTS OF THE JADE EYE

 The sub-cult known as the Knights Of The Jade Eye are a group of powerful psionic mutants, mostly humanoid, who have dedicated themselves to "restoring truth and justice" to the world.
 They typically wander alone, or with a small band of allies, seeking those in need.
-They habitually wield a psionic blade, resembling a glowing sword about three feet long, that is generated from a specially attuned crystal -- it is useless to those not trained in the ways of the Knights.
+They habitually wield a psionic blade, resembling a glowing sword about three feet long, that is generated from a specially attuned crystal - it is useless to those not trained in the ways of the Knights.
 Their symbol is, of course, a stylized green eye, which they will wear prominently on their clothing.

-JADE EYE APPRENTICE GUARDIAN

-Guardians serve to protect other Knights, as well as any innocents they might come across.
+JADE EYE APPRENTICE GUARDIAN Guardians serve to protect other Knights, as well as any innocents they might come across.
 They will often try to find a position where their warding zone will do the most good, then hold the line at any cost.
 Their ability to perform great leaps from a standing start can often catch foes by surprise and allows them to break through defensive lines and attack well-protected back-line combatants.

-APPRENTICE GUARDIAN

-CG MEDIUM HUMANOID

-CREATURE 1

-Perception +7

-. .

-Languages Common Skills Athletics +9, Diplomacy +6, Intimidation +8 Str +1, Dex +3, Con +3, Int +1, Wis +3, Cha +3 Items Plain brown robes, leather armor, holy symbol of the jade eye.
-Warding Zone ◆ (Aura, 5 feet, stance) While in this stance, when the Guardian makes an attack of opportunity triggered by movement, the movement ends if the attack hits and deals damage.
-The stance ends if the Guardian moves 5 or more feet, voluntarily or otherwise, or becomes prone.
+APPRENTICE GUARDIAN CG MEDIUM HUMANOID CREATURE 1 Perception +7 Languages Common Skills Athletics +9, Diplomacy +6, Intimidation +8 Str +1, Dex +3, Con +3, Int +1, Wis +3, Cha +3 Items Plain brown robes, leather armor, holy symbol of the jade eye.
 AC 16; Fort +10, Ref +9, Will +9; +2 to all saves against Fear effects HP 20; Attack of Opportunity ?